-The Department utilizes a force classification system that takes into consideration the likelihood and degree of pain or injury to the individual which determines the appropriate review or investigation by a supervisor or investigator with the FIS.
+The Department utilizes a force classification system that takes into consideration the likelihood and degree of pain or injury to the individual which determines the appropriate review or investigation by a supervisor in the officer's chain of command or an investigator with the Force Investigation Section (FIS).

-Level 1 Use of Force: Force that is likely to cause only transitory pain, disorientation and/or discomfort during its application as a means of gaining compliance.

-- a.
-This includes techniques, which are not reasonably expected to cause injury, do not result in an actual injury, and are not likely to result in a complaint of injury (i.e., pain compliance techniques and resisted handcuffing). - b.
-Pointing a firearm, beanbag shotgun, or 40 millimeter launcher at an individual, or using an ECW to "paint" an individual with the laser sight or arcing, as a show of Force are reportable as a Level 1 Use of Force. - c.
-Level 1 Use of Force does not include interaction meant to guide, assist, or control an individual who is offering minimal resistance.

-Level 2 Use of Force: Force that causes an injury, could reasonably be expected to cause injury, or results in a complaint of an injury.
+- A. Level 1 Use of Force: Force that is likely to cause only transitory pain, disorientation and/or discomfort during its application as a means of gaining compliance. - 1.
+This includes techniques, which are not reasonably expected to cause injury, do not result in an actual injury, and are not likely to result in a complaint of injury (i.e., pain compliance techniques and resisted handcuffing). - 2.
+Pointing a firearm, beanbag shotgun, or 40 millimeter launcher at an individual, or using an electronic control weapon (ECW) to "paint" an individual with the laser sight or arcing, as a show of force are reportable as a Level 1 Use of Force. - 3.
+Level 1 Use of Force does not include interaction meant to guide, assist, or control an individual who is offering minimal resistance. - B. Level 2 Use of Force: Force that causes an injury, could reasonably be expected to cause injury, or results in a complaint of an injury. - 1.
 Level 2 Use of Force includes:

 - a.
-Use of an ECW, including where an ECW is fired at an individual but misses: - b.
+Use of an ECW, including where an ECW is fired at an individual but misses; - b.
 Use of a beanbag shotgun or 40 millimeter launcher, including where it is fired at an individual but misses; - c.
 OC Spray application; - d.
 Empty Hand Techniques (e.g. strikes, kicks, takedowns, distraction techniques, or leg sweeps); and - e.
-Strikes and attempted strikes with impact weapons, except for strikes to the head, neck, or throat, which would be considered a Level 3 use of Force.

-Level 3 Use of Force: Force that results in, or could reasonably result in, serious physical injury, hospitalization, or death.
+Strikes and attempted strikes with impact weapons, except for strikes to the head, neck, or throat, which would be considered a Level 3 use of force. - C. Level 3 Use of Force: Force that results in, or could reasonably result in, serious physical injury, hospitalization, or death.

-2-56-3 Use of Force Reporting Procedures
+2-56-4 Use of Force Reporting Procedures